Heroku External Objects

 Query Time Limit

-Queries generated by Heroku External Objects must complete in 20 seconds or less, otherwise Heroku External Objects will return a 530 response to Salesforce Connect.
+Queries generated by Heroku External Objects must complete in 20 seconds or less, otherwise Heroku External Objects returns a 530 response to Salesforce Connect.

 Compress Requests

-Enabling the Compress Requests option for an External Data Source in Salesforce is currently not supported.
+Enabling the Compress Requests option for an External Data Source in Salesforce isn’t supported.

 Estimated odata.count Value

 Counting the rows in a Postgres table is slow and can be intense for a database.
-As a result, when returning paginated results for a query, Heroku External Objects returns one more than the number of records to indicate that there are more results.
+As a result, when returning paginated results for a query, Heroku External Objects returns 50 records at a time and returns one more than the number of records to indicate that there are more results.

 Tables Without Columns Are Unsupported

 While PostgreSQL allows users to create a table without a column, it’s not compliant with the SQL specification and semantically ambiguous in the context of Heroku External Objects.
-As a result, Heroku External Objects does not support (or display) tables that do not have columns.
+As a result, Heroku External Objects doesn’t support (or display) tables that don’t have columns.